 At Munley Law, our truck accident lawyers treat every truck accident case like it’s going to trial.
 That means performing a thorough, evidence-based investigation to build the strongest claim possible, so you can focus on healing while we handle the fight for justice.
 Contact us today for a free consultation.
 We don’t get paid unless we win.

-Damages in an Ohio Truck Accident Case
+What Damages Can You Claim in an Ohio Truck Accident Case?

 If you’ve been injured in a truck accident in Ohio, you may be entitled to significant compensation (also called “damages”) to help you recover physically, emotionally, and financially.
 These damages are meant to cover the full impact of the crash on your life, from immediate medical bills to long-term consequences that affect your ability to work, care for your family, or enjoy everyday activities.
 In Ohio, damages fall into two main categories: economic and non-economic damages.